 If you’ve been in search of retinol that won’t break the bank, there is one option that many shoppers have found significant results with — and it’s only $6.
-Some have even deemed it as the ‘best budget retinol.’
+One shopper even claimed that it’s the ‘best budget retinol you’ll find.’

-The Ordinary’s Retinol 0.5% in Squalane is a solution that’s water-free, and helps with fine lines and photodamage.
-It can additionally aid skin texture and be beneficial for any signs of aging.
+The Ordinary’s Retinol 0.5% in Squalane is a solution that’s water-free and helps with fine lines and photodamage.
+It can additionally aid skin texture and radiance.

 Shop: The Ordinary Retinol 0.5% in Squalane, $5.80

 While retinol can be irritating for some, many shoppers say this specific item is great for those who are unfamiliar with the ingredient and want to try it for the first time.
 And although it can be a risk when trying new skincare items, this formula has seemed to work for retinol newbies.
 Additionally, the squalane in the formula can help with hydration and detoxing.